 Changes in non-cash working capital are a result of the timing of cash flows related to accounts receivable and accounts payable, which management believes reduces comparability between periods.
 Management views decommissioning expenditures predominately as a discretionary allocation of capital, with flexibility to determine the size and timing of decommissioning programs to achieve greater capital efficiencies and as such, costs may vary between periods.
 Transaction costs represent expenditures associated with acquisitions, which management believes do not reflect the ongoing cash flows of the business, and as such reduces comparability.
 Each of these expenditures, due to their nature, are not considered principal business activities and vary between periods, which management believes reduces comparability.

 Adjusted funds flow per share is calculated using the same weighted average basic and diluted shares used in calculating income per share.

-The following table reconciles cash flow from operating activities to adjusted funds flow and adjusted funds flow per share for the three months ended March 31, 2021:
+The following table reconciles forecast cash flow from operating activities to adjusted funds flow: